floodfx/liveviewjs/apps/liveviewjs.com/docs/01-overview/introduction.md

 - **No client-side routing** - No need to use a library like React Router or Vue Router.
 LiveViews route like multi-page applications which is handled automatically by the browser and server.
 (Another major complication rendered unnecessary.)
-- **No component libraries (or Storybook) required** - Traditional SPAs require teams to adopt, build or buy and then maintain, and customize a component library and use something like [Storybook](https://storybook.js.org/).
-LiveView simplifies this greatly with server-side HTML templates.

 ## Disadvantages